 Devils' MacKenzie Blackwood: Gets starting nod

-Blackwood will defend the blue paint during Thursday's road game versus the Islanders, Amanda Stein of the Devils' official site reports.
+Blackwood will patrol the crease during Tuesday's home game against the Islanders, Amanda Stein of the Devils' official site reports.

-Blackwood was sharp in his last start Tuesday against the Bruins, stopping 28 of 30 shots en route to a 3-2 victory.
-The 23-year-old backstop will attempt to pick up a third straight win in a tough road matchup with an Islanders squad that's 13-4-2 at home this year.
+Blackwood has been battling an illness since Saturday, but he'll tough it out against the Isles.
+The 23-year-old was a little shaky in his last start Saturday against Colorado, surrendering four goals on 33 shots en route to a 5-2 loss.
+He'll try to bounce back in a home clash with an Islanders squad that's averaging 2.45 goals per game on the road this campaign, 24th in the NHL.

 More News